elidaniel92/scala-for-patient/README.md

-# scala-impatient
+# scala-for-patient

-## Scala for the Impatient 2nd Edition
+I'm (not only) reading [Scala for the Impatient](https://horstmann.com/scala/) 2nd Edition by Cay Horstmann and I will put here my learning process.